top of page

 24

-SiNNI Singapore
+SiNNI Bangkok

 Course Highlights

-Brain AVMs
+Brain AVM

-Comprehensive discussion on AVM classification, natural history, multimodal treatment approaches (surgery, radiosurgery and embolisation), and complication management.
+- Comprehensive discussion on AVM classification, natural history, multimodal treatment approaches (surgery, radiosurgery and embolisation), and complication management.

-MMA embolisation for
+MMA embolisation

-Advanced insights into chronic subdural hematoma and its management, and the evolving role of MMA embolization.
+- Advanced insights into chronic subdural hematoma and its management, and the evolving role of MMA embolization.

-SiNNI Singapore Course Detailed Program
+SiNNI Bangkok Course Detailed Program

 Light and Shadow